-Although Uatu the Watcher won't debut in the Marvel Cinematic Universe until August 11's What If…? premiere, the Watchers themselves made their presence known in the MCU already in a brief but fun scene.
+And although Uatu the Watcher didn't debut in the Marvel Cinematic Universe until August 11's What If…? premiere, the Watchers themselves made their presence known in the MCU years ago in a brief but fun scene.

 As for Uatu himself, you could consider his debut with What If…? as non-canon as Marvel's other cartoons except for three reasons.
 This is Marvel Studios' first in-house animated series, they're using as much of the MCU cast of actors as they can, and the story elements of the current Disney Plus Loki series and the idea of divergent timelines running wild could be seen as a set-up for the core conceit of the What If…? series.

 And although the MCU Watcher has sworn a vow of non-interference, in classic Uatu comics fashion he has shown himself unabove bending the 'law' so to speak by acknowledging and speaking to Doctor Strange in What If... ? episode 4, and then shattering it in response to the threat of a multiversal powered Ultron in the What IF...? season 1 finale.